Initial Public Offerings (IPO) vs Follow On Public Offer (FPO) | Share India Blog

 Conclusion

-As you have gone through the initial public offering and follow on public offering, both of these can be opportunities to invest in the share market.
-Depending on your investment, you can know the key differences between an IPO vs FPO.
-To invest in the stock market, you need to open a demat account.
-You can easily open a demat account online with Share India in just a few steps.
+As you have gone through the initial public offering and follow-on public offering, both of these can be opportunities to invest in the share market.
+Depending on your investment, you can know the key differences between an IPO and an FPO.
+To invest in the stock market, you need to open a Demat account.
+You can easily open a Demat account online with Share India in just a few steps.
 Browse different instruments to invest in the stock market.